 What we offer:

 An online resource for community stakeholders in general to support numerous smart cities capacity building opportunities.
-Scheduled for spring 2019.
+Explore it today.

 How to get involved: